 Contrary to popular belief, moderation is not an easy job and being a good moderator and community manager does not ‘just’ involve scrolling through social media all day.
 It takes commitment, strength of character, creativity, tons of empathy and the ability to retain a lot of important information whilst making some pretty tough decisions (often under pressure).
 And while some people seem to think of moderation as a part-time, casual role, it’s actually now a career, and increasingly among the young.

-Introducing Becca, a super star of the StrawberrySocial community management and moderation team.
+A super star of the StrawberrySocial community management and moderation team.
 She came to moderating around five years ago and is one of many young people making a career in community management and moderation.
 Oh and she really knows her stuff, working across Facebook, Twitter, Instagram, LinkedIn, Twitch and Discord.

 What does a typical working day look like for you?

-I don’t really have a typical working day, that’s the joy of the job.
+I don’t have a typical working day, that’s the joy of the job.
 However, on most days I answer a lot of emails, organise team updates, carry out quality checks on the projects and have a great time crafting interesting responses to user questions.
 I also drink an awful lot of coffee!

 What’s the best part of your day?

 Being able to work on a lot of different projects for me, I find that I get bored if I’m doing the same thing for days.
 With moderation you never have the same type of day twice and you’re always learning something new.
 For example, platform updates are relentless (both for users and for those of us who carry out the admin) and so we really have to stay up to date with what is going on and then translate that into practical guidance for our teams.
 The same goes for the latest legislation and changes in online safety.
 We also often update our clients on anything that they may find useful too.

 What would you like the public to know about the work you do?
 Do you think there are any preconceived ideas about the job of a moderator?